ankrutik/codenotes/lit/Java Concurrency In Practice.md

 # Sharing Objects
 There is no guarantee that operations in one thread will be performed in the order given by the program.

+Stale data can cause confusing, hard to reproduce and diagnose problems like
+- unexpected exceptions
+- corrupted data structures
+- inaccurate computations
+- infinite loops

+Mutable long and double variables
+- JVM requires fetch and store operations to be atomic except for these 2 where the 2 16bit parts can be worked on by different threads
+- use only with `volatile`

+Visualize locking to be about memory visibility and not just mutual exclusion.

+`volatile`
+- compiler and runtime are told to not reorder operations on it with other memory operations
+- values not stored in registers or caches which can be hidden from other processors
+- value is always that which is written by threads
+- locking guarantees visibility and atomicity, volatile only guarantees visibility
+- design criteria:
+	- writes do not depend on current value or ensure that only one thread can write to it
+		- many thread may read it
+	- variable does not participate in invariants with other variables
+	- locking is not required for any other reason while variable is accessed

+## Publication and escape
+- Publishing an object means making it's internal code available outside its current scope by means of
+	- storing reference to it
+	- returning it from non-private method
+	- passing it to method of another class
+- When publishing happens when not intended, it is said to have escaped.
+- Encapsulating has benefits here:
+	- makes analyzing correctness easier
+	- harder to violate design constraints

+## Safe construction practices
+- Do not let `this` reference escape
+	- Inner classes contain hidden reference to enclosing instance
+- Creation of a thread is alright but do not start thread in the constructor

+## Thread Confinement
+- When an object is confined for use within a single thread, it is thread-safe
+- Done as part of design
+- Examples
+	- eg. connection pooling
+- Ad-hoc thread confinement
+	- Confinement responsibility entirely on implementation
+	- Fragile
+- Stack thread confinement
+	- Object can be reached only via local variables
+	- Needs clear documentation
+- `ThreadLocal`
+	- implement a per thread value with value holding object
+	- do not abuse as global variables

+## Immutable Objects
+- always thread safe
+- Design criteria:
+	- state cannot be modified after construction
+	- all fields are final
+		- documenting to maintainers that value will not change
+		- Fields should be `private` till need to be made public, `final` till they need to be changed
+	- `this` reference does not escape during construction
+- Whenever group of related data items must be acted on atomically, consider an immutable holder class for them

+## Safe publication idioms
+- initialize object from static initializer
+- store reference to it in `AtomicReference` or `volatile` field
+- store reference to it in `final` field of properly constructed object
+- store reference to it in a field guarded by a lock Safely published, effectively immutable objects can be used safely by any thread without additional synchronization.

+## Care of objects by mutability
+- immutable objects can be safely published thru any mechanism
+- effectively immutable objects must be safely published
+- mutable objects must be safely published, must be either thread safe or guarded by a lock

+## Policies
+- Thread confinement
+	- owned and modified by exclusively 1 thread
+- Shared read-only
+	- accessed without synchronization, written by 1 thread
+	- immutable and effectively immutable
+- Shared thread-safe
+	- performs synchronization internally to allow free usage of public interface by multiple threads
+- Guarded
+	- accessed thru lock